SeamusMcCarthy/CompSysAssign2/PROPOSAL.md

 colour changing light can be placed outside the office and controlled wirelessly so that, for example, a red light indicates that you are on a call or a green light suggests that you're available.

-The system will also facilitate different users from day to day.
+The system will also facilitate situations where it might be different users using the system from day to day.

 ## Tools, Technologies and Equipment